marinzelenika/aspose-policies/content/policies/refunds/_index.md

 &nbsp;
 ##### **Fees**
-If Conholdate decides to issue a refund in any situation, including a return of an accidental double or overpayment, then we will deduct a) a $150 USD processing fee, and b) any fees incurred by Conholdate on the original payment, such as: currency conversion losses and fees assessed by banks and/or payment networks.
-If Conholdate decides to issue a credit and you are willing to accept the credit, then no fees will be deducted.
+If Aspose decides to issue a refund in any situation, including a return of an accidental double or overpayment, then we will deduct a) a $150 USD processing fee, and b) any fees incurred by Aspose on the original payment, such as: currency conversion losses and fees assessed by banks and/or payment networks.
+If Aspose decides to issue a credit and you are willing to accept the credit, then no fees will be deducted.

 &nbsp;
 ##### **Request a Refund**
-To request a refund, please [email our sales team](https://about.conholdate.com/contact/) with your order number and the reasons for the refund request.
+To request a refund, please [email our sales team](https://about.aspose.com/contact/) with your order number and the reasons for the refund request.
 {{< end-content >}}